openshift-scale/workloads/docs/mastervertical.md

 ### WORKLOAD_JOB_NODE_SELECTOR
 Default: `true`
-Enables/disables the node selector that places the workload job on the `pbench` node.
+Enables/disables the node selector that places the workload job on the `workload` node.

 ### WORKLOAD_JOB_TAINT
 Default: `true`
-Enables/disables the toleration on the workload job to permit the `controller` taint.
+Enables/disables the toleration on the workload job to permit the `workload` taint.

 ### WORKLOAD_JOB_PRIVILEGED
 Default: `true`